 If you make this Creamy Homemade Macaroni and Cheese recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Creamy Homemade Macaroni and Cheese (Super Easy Recipe!)

 - 4 tablespoons all-purpose flour

-Stir in cheese until smooth.
-Add the pasta to the cheese sauce and toss to coat.
-Serve immediately.
+- Add the pasta to the cheese sauce and stir to coat.
+Serve warm.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.